-If you love winter squash but find that their size is somewhat intimidating try growing Sweet Dumpling acorn squash.
+If you love winter squash but find its size somewhat intimidating, try growing Sweet Dumpling acorn squash.
 What is a Sweet Dumpling squash?
 Read on to learn about growing Sweet Dumpling squash plants.

 What is a Sweet Dumpling Squash?

-Sweet Dumpling squash is a winter squash variety that bears small individual sized acorn squash.
+Sweet Dumpling squash (Cucurbita pepo) is a winter squash variety that bears small, individually-sized acorn squash.
 The fruit is about 4 inches (10 cm.) in diameter, perfect for roasting whole or stuffing.
-The exterior is a deeply ribbed, ivory white or cream marked by dark green strips, while the interior is an incredibly sweet, tender orange color.
+The exterior is a deeply ribbed, ivory white or cream marked by dark green stripes, while the interior is an incredibly sweet, tender orange color.

-This winter squash stores well post-harvest and is incredibly productive, generally producing 8-10 fruit per vine.
+This winter squash stores well post-harvest and is incredibly productive, generally producing 8-10 fruits per vine.
 It is also fairly disease resistant.